michaelalang/egress-database-connectivity-servicemesh/README.md

 a possible workaround to have more granular access restrictions based upon src ip could be iterating over the endpoints and add the IP addresses of label matching endpoints to the authorizationPolicy ipBlocks section.

-To make such automation we need a Role and RoleBinding granting namespace access to the authorizationpolicies.security restrictions based upon src ip could be iterating over the endpoints and add the IP addresses of label matching endpoints to the authorizationPolicy ipBlocks section.

 To make such automation we need a Role and RoleBinding granting namespace access to the authorizationpolicies.security.istio.io API group as well as the endpoints.
 The included CronJob uses a default oc-client imageStream to retrieve the endpoints and authorizationPolicies of the namespace if the label on the endpoints matches `egress.io/managed=egress-psql` (policy-name).
 The configMap `updater` holds the oc logic which utilized also python's json module to ensure proper content is going to be injected when patching the authorizationPolicy.